Go Back

 At Donner Pass, California, along Interstate 80, most of the storm will bring rain or a mixture of rain and wet snow from late Wednesday night through much of Thursday.

-During the latter part of the storm, temperatures are forecast to drop, resulting in a period of heavy snow Thursday night.
-Whiteout conditions and several inches up to a foot of snow are possible, depending on the speed of the changeover.
+During the latter part of the storm, temperatures are forecast to drop, resulting in a period of heavy snow Thursday night into early Friday morning.
+Whiteout conditions and several inches of snow are possible, depending on the speed of the changeover.
 Regardless, treacherous travel is anticipated over the summit.

 "Travelers should monitor the latest conditions and be prepared for snow-covered roads and possible closures," said AccuWeather Senior Meteorologist Heather Zehr.